nathanfletcher/DPGA_Technical_Test_NF/README.md

  - Creat Google apps scripts for each one by clicking on Tools > Script Editor
  - Paste the `Code.gs` file in the *googleFormsScript* folder for each corresponding form and accept their permissions

+ ## Step 3
+ - After logging into the admin interface please to to `Settings > Roles > Public` and confirm that the roles for the endpoints of the application are the same as the ones in the `screenshots` folder of this project

 ## Testing
 To test from localhost using `ngrok`[https://ngrok.com/download], use the command: